 Maybe this is obvious to those of you with a science background, but I was surprised to find out that one of the main reasons why the climate is so mild here is because of Seattle’s geographic location.

-I had to dig a little deeper for this information, but this is why it matters.
+I had to dig a little deeper into this information, but this is why it matters.

 You see, the ocean is like a giant heat absorption device, which absorbs heat much better than the land or the atmosphere!